robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 ## Insertion Fixup
 After a new node is inserted (always red, unless the tree was previously empty), the colors and structure of the tree needs to change to maintain the red-black properties.

+## Deletion

+1. Save a reference to the deleted node's color.
+If the left child of the deleted node is NULL, assign its right child to $x$.

 ## Node